KnowThePepper

 Flavor notes: fresh and grassy.

-Purple Jalapeño Nutrition Facts & Health Benefits
+Purple Jalapeño Nutrition Facts & Serving Context

 A 100g serving of raw purple jalapeño delivers roughly 27–30 calories, with minimal fat and about 5–6g of carbohydrates.
 Protein sits around 1g.